USCiLab/cereal/_includes/about.markdown

 cereal was created at the University of Southern California's [iLab] (http://ilab.usc.edu) by Shane Grant and [Randolph Voorhies] (http://r-c-v.com).

-Logo design by Carder Scholin
+Logo design by Carder Scholin.